 The US withdrawal from the JCPOA creates new challenges for non-US businesses that want to engage in trade with Iran.
-They risk exclusion from US markets, as well as challenges finding banks and insurers that are willing to support lawful trade with Iran.
+They risk exclusion from US markets, and face challenges finding banks and insurers that are willing to support lawful trade with Iran.
 The EU Blocking Regulation was also expanded to make it unlawful for EU businesses to comply with these US secondary sanctions.

 The United Kingdom left the European Union on 31 January 2020.
-EU sanctions will continue to have a direct effect on UK companies and individuals during the transition period, which ends on 31 December 2020.
-After this date, EU sanctions will no longer have any direct effect on UK companies or individuals.
-From this time new UK sanctions regimes will come into force under the Sanctions and Anti-Money Laundering Act 2018.
-The UK government has, however, indicated that some sanctions regimes currently governed by EU law will continue as retained EU law after 31 December 2020.
+EU sanctions continued to have a direct effect on UK companies and individuals during the transition period, which ended on 31 December 2020.
+EU sanctions no longer have any direct effect on UK companies or individuals.
+Instead, UK sanctions regimes are currently in force under the Sanctions and Anti-Money Laundering Act 2018, the Counter Terrorism Act 2008 and the Anti-Terrorism, Crime and Security Act 2001.

-While it is possible that domestic sanctions could diverge from EU sanctions in particular areas (where, for example, the United Kingdom considers that the economic cost to the nation of adopting particular restrictions outweighs the benefits of those measures), it seems unlikely that there will be wholesale differences, given the United Kingdom's long-standing support for EU sanctions, including those against Iran and Russia.
+Although it is possible that UK sanctions could diverge further from EU sanctions in particular areas (if, for example, the United Kingdom considers that the economic cost to the nation of adopting additional restrictions is outweighed by the benefits of those measures), it seems unlikely that wholesale differences will emerge, given the United Kingdom's long-standing support for EU sanctions, including those against Iran and Russia.

 In accordance with international law, the United Kingdom will regardless implement UN sanctions into UK domestic law.